 The Brave Among Us

-It’s disappointing then, that an already tough road – which can have huge payoff of course – is often made even bumpier by strict rules that govern home ownership here in Canada.
+It’s disappointing then, that an already tough road – which can have a huge payoff of course – is often made even bumpier by strict rules that govern homeownership here in Canada.

 It’s difficult for new Canadians and entrepreneurs, especially start-ups, to purchase real estate without a hefty down payment and steep insurance premiums.
 Their mortgage applications are too often denied.
 Current rules are discriminatory; and this has prompted the national housing agency, the Canadian Mortgage Housing Corp (CMHC), to announce that they are taking steps to create more equity for those who want to own property in Canada.

-Currently if you want to purchase a home in Canada without a down payment of at least 20 per cent of purchase price, you’re required to get mortgage loan insurance from the CMHC.
-The CMHC requires a smaller down payment of 5 per cent on a home worth up to $500,000.
-A 10 per cent down payment is required for the portion above $500,000.
+Currently, if you want to purchase a home in Canada without a down payment of at least 20 percent of the purchase price, you’re required to get mortgage loan insurance from the CMHC.
+The CMHC requires a smaller down payment of 5 percent on a home worth up to $500,000.
+A 10 percent down payment is required for the portion above $500,000.
 One million dollars is the maximum property value allowed.
 The mortgage insurance comes with a premium, which the lender will then pass on to the person buying the home.
 With prices continuing to soar, it’s clear that homeownership can be out of reach of many of the hardest working in our community.